AnnaOpanasenko/Terrarium/README.md

-# Typing-game
+# Terrarium
-Typing game to make a cypher
+Choose your flower to create your terrarium